megalypse/golang-verifymy-backend-test/readme.md

 # HOW TO RUN THE APPLICATION

-1. Run `make run-compose`
+1. Run `make run`

 Check `http://localhost:3001/swagger/index.html` for Swagger Documentation.

 ---
 ## Walkthrough
+* The server is hosted by default on port `3001`.
+But it's possible to change it through the `.env` file.
+Just like most of the configurations related to DB and server

-Use swagger to be able easily call the endpoints and check their signatures.
+* Use swagger to be able easily call the endpoints and check their signatures.

 # Makefile commands
 * `down`: The same as `docker compose down --remove-orphans`